Contact Dr Anne-Marie Oostveen

 Research opportunities

 Anne-Marie’s current work centres on the ethics of AI and robotics, with a particular focus on emerging fields such as drones, digital manufacturing, soft robotics, and nanobots.
-She explores how these technologies are developed, how they might be used responsibly, and how frameworks like the EU AI Act can help embed socio-ethical principles into research and design.
-Her aim is to ensure that innovation is not only technically advanced but also aligned with public values, trust, and societal needs.
+She explores how these technologies are developed, how they might be used responsibly, and how frameworks such as the EU AI Act can help embed socio-ethical principles into research and design.

 Beyond her own research, Anne-Marie plays an active role in the broader robotics and AI ethics community.
 She serves on the Editorial Board of the Journal of Climbing and Walking Robots (JCWR), published by Bon View, where she contributes to shaping the direction of scholarship in the field.
 She is also Guest Editor of a Special Issue on “Enhancing Manufacturing through Human-Collaborative Robot Integration” for Applied Sciences.
 In addition, Anne-Marie serves as the General Chair for the ICRES 2026 and CLAWAR 2026 conferences.
 As an independent expert for the European Commission, she evaluates proposals, reviews projects, and supports the development of new programmes and policies.